 Who: All current Hollins undergraduate students are eligible.
 There will be two (2) awards given: one for a first year/sophomore, and the second for a junior/senior.

-How: Choose a research project (paper; podcast; website; etc.) that you completed for a Hollins course or independent study during the three previous semesters (Fall 2012; Spring 2012; Fall 2011).
+How: Choose a research project (paper; podcast; website; etc.) that you completed for a Hollins course or independent study during the three previous semesters, and J-Terms (J-Term 2015; Fall 2014; Spring 2014; J-Term 2014; Fall 2013).
 You will need to have a faculty member (your class instructor; if the class instructor is unavailable, an advisor would be acceptable) agree to sponsor you for the award.
 As part of the application, you must write a 250-500 word essay explaining your project and the research you completed.

 Why should I apply?: Because this is an awesome opportunity to show off your great work, and get rewarded for all the time you spent researching!
 As if that wasn't enough, each winner will also receive: